DejanJoksimovic/CV/README.md

 ## Additional

-* Interviewer for Frontend candidates in Endava: *2019 - up to date* (more than 30 interviews)
+* Interviewer for Frontend candidates in Endava: *2019 - 2023* (more than 30 interviews)
 * Mentorship in Saga and Endava (more than 20 people in total)
-* Leader of Belgrade Endava Frontend Community - FE Community events - presenter, organizer, trainer.
+* Founder and leader of Belgrade Endava Frontend Community: *2020 - 2023* - FE Community events - presenter, organizer, trainer.
 * Speaker at conferences:
     * "How to boost your Frontend development using Fake apis" *March 2020* - Endava DevWeek
     * "React optimizations introduction" *May 2022* - [CODEstantine 6](https://codestantine.com/dejan-joksimovic/)